 Brief Report: –Residential – Multifamily Metrics

-Ms. Stevenson presented multi-family home metrics and stated the goal is meeting gaps in the market, reviewing the split incentive issue between owner paid utilities vs tenant paid utilities and how to address financing for these sectors; with CHAFA or DOH – [Note – CHAFA increased incentive points due to advocacy to help those that needed funded for these projects]
+Ms. Stevenson presented the joint multifamily goals and metrics and stated the goal is meeting gaps in the market.
+One goal includes reviewing the split incentive issue related to properties with owner paid utilities vs tenant paid utilities and how to address financing for these sectors;

+She noted that CHFA and DOH have increased incentive points for high energy performance and passive house construction in the highly competitive 9% low income housing tax credit (LIHTC) program.
+This means that all affordable housing projects funded through this program will meet cutting edge energy performance standards.
+This program is helping to catalyze growth of the high performance building sector in CT.

-The most pressing issue being the holistic misalignments between CGB and the utility companies Re: the incentive programs having commonality between CGB and the utility companies
+The most pressing issue is structural misalignments between the CGB and the utility companies Re: the incentive programs having commonality between CGB and the utility companies

-Mr. Garcia recommends preparing a pilot program to help families deal with multi-family issues – Ms. Duva noted there is a meeting on Nov.
-15 from 10am-12pm in New Britain re: statutory goals to meet needs (for pilot program)
+Mr. Garcia recommends pursuing a joint pilot program to help explore and address these multi-family issues – Ms. Duva noted there is a meeting on Nov.
+15 from 10am-12pm in New Britain re: utility cost tests.

 Mr. Brown asked what are the most challenging issues [between CGB and utilities]?
 Mr. Araujo confirmed there are some differences but both CGB and utility reps are working to find commonality and determine how to move forward in deficiencies – Mr. Brown asked if dialogue was open and good?
 Ms. Stevenson responded that there has been some “flowery” dialogue but that all parties are still at the table and putting their issues on the table for discussion – Mr. Brown concerned that all parties are still working together on the common goal and Ms. Stevenson confirmed that discussions are not personal and team continues to work to determine how to resolve ‘structural’ issues to which Mr. Araujo agreed – Mr. Brown offered all the help that team may need